polyswarmer/documentation/_i18n/en/_docs/testing-windows.md

 Before we get started, shut down both the Linux and the Windows VM.

-Open a PowerShell and change to the VirtualBox installation directory:
+On your host computer, open a PowerShell and change to the VirtualBox installation directory:
 ```powershell
 PS C:\Users\user> pushd $Env:Programfiles\Oracle\VirtualBox
 PS C:\Program Files\Oracle\VirtualBox>
 ```

 #### Create Internal PolySwarm Network